Smudge202/smudge202.github.io/_posts/2016-07-06-mytested-aspnetcore-mvc.md

 ### Fluent

 I don't want to dwell on this aspect given my half-rant above, but how amazing would this library have been if it was a natural extension of _Fluent Assertions_!?
 I don't know if it's something that either Dennis or Ivaylo share an interest in, but as a consumer, it's certainly something I would greatly appreciate.
-Hopefully I can nag both of them to get some action on this!
+Hopefully, I can nag both of them to get some action on this!

 ### Performance